subquery/documentation/docs/academy/herocourse/module5.md

 #### Step 1: Hello World (SubQuery hosted)

-The detailed steps to deploy a project to SubQuery Projects are outlined on our documentation website at: [https://doc.subquery.network/run_publish/publish.html](/run_publish/publish.html).
+The detailed steps to deploy a project to SubQuery Projects are outlined on our documentation website.
+Please visit [this section](../../run_publish/publish.md).
 It takes a starter project, uploads it to GitHub, connects GitHub to SubQuery Projects and then deploys it.

 Any project of your choice can be deployed to SubQuery Projects, but the most appropriate would be a project from the previous module.